 The Department of Philosophy is pleased to present an alumni profile featuring Patrick Ray, PhD.
-He graciously agreed to answer our questions about his time at UB, while providing perpective on his personal life, academic path, and professional career as an ontologist for the Allen Institute for Brain Science.
+He provides insight about his time at UB, and offers perpective on his personal life, academic path, and professional career as an ontologist for the Allen Institute for Brain Science.

 Dissertation: De Se Cognitive Attitudes and Their Ascriptions

 As of Summer 2020, the Payscale website indicates that the average U.S. salary for an ontologist is $81,813 within the salary range is $51k to $160k (range includes industry bonus).

 I grew up in Spokane, Washington.
 Like many people around that area, my family worked mostly in the farming or timber industries.
 My father was an auto mechanic.
 I spent a lot of time in my youth doing the same – working with my grandfather and grandmother on their farm and helping my father with various automotive projects in his garage.

 When I graduated from high school, I loved math and science and especially neuroscience.
 I discovered philosophy through some required general education courses in college.
 I was attracted to philosophy almost immediately and ended up changing my major and transferring to study neuroscience and philosophy.

 After undergrad, I ended up working in a neurophysiology lab for a bit.
 The work was interesting and challenging, but there was a lot of down-time while I was waiting for experimental results (those particular projects involved a lot of waiting!).
 During that time, I was reading and becoming more interested in philosophy than anything else.
 I went on to get a Master’s in philosophy and was lucky enough to work on some engineering projects during that time.
 The projects were focused on autonomous underwater vehicles (AUVs) and they helped me understand how to bring philosophical insight to scientific applications.